super7ramp/croiseur/doc/explanation/design-decisions/0005-split-core-from-control-and-presentation-details.md

 ## Context

-It would be nice if the application core was not coupled to a specific framework.
+It would be nice if the project core was not coupled to a specific framework.
 This way, it could be reused for several applications, e.g. a command-line interface and a graphical user interface.

 ## Decision

 Split control/presentation details from core:

-- Make the core (`croiseur`) a library which offers service to be called by a real application.
+- Make the core (`croiseur`) a library which offers services to be called by a real application.
 It can be seen as the "Use Cases" layer coined by the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 - Define a presentation extension point (`croiseur-spi-presenter`) which can implemented to display